 The European Commission expects France’s public debt to rise to 96.4% of GDP in 2015, up dramatically from 85.8% of GDP in 2011, and far higher than previous estimates.
 The government was able to cut the country’s public deficit to 4% of GDP in 2014, down from 4.1% in 2013 but still lower than the EU cap of 3%.
 The government aims to bring down its deficit to 3.8% of GDP this year and by 3.3% of GDP in 2016.
 "The government is fully confident that it can bring its public deficit below 3% in 2017, while helping the economic recovery," according to Finance Minister Sapin.

 In May 2012 Francois Hollande became the country’s first Socialist president since Francois Mitterand (1981-1995), In August 2014, France entered political turmoil triggered by Economy Minister Arnaud Montebourg´s demand for an end austerity policies.
 Montebourg demanded a fiscal stimulus to boost growth, arguing that France shouldn’t be “slavish” and “dogmatic” in pursuing deficit cuts.

-Although President Hollande has an all-time low approval rating of 17%, he asked Manuel Valls, Prime Minister since March 2014, to form a new government “consistent with the direction set for the country”.
-In the new French cabinet Montebourg was replaced as Economy Minister by Emmanuel Macron, a former investment banker at Rothschild.
+In response President Hollande asked Manuel Valls, Prime Minister since March 2014, to form a new government “consistent with the direction set for the country”.
+Montebourg was replaced as Economy Minister by Emmanuel Macron, a former investment banker at Rothschild.
 Michel Sapin, a career politician, was appointed Finance Minister, all of which signals a determination to continue France´s present austerity policies.